clr2of8/GatherContacts/README.md

 ![Save Output](https://github.com/clr2of8/GatherContacts/raw/master/images/outputFile.png)

 ## Step 4
 Configure your browser to use Burp as a proxy as you normally would.
-From the browser, do a Google search of the following form (don't forget the "/in" on the end of "linkedin.com":
+From the browser, do a Google or Bing search of the following form (don't forget the "/in" on the end of "linkedin.com":

 site:linkedin.com/in "Company Name"